Step-by-step guide

 Live now:

 • Bitget — Centralized exchange.
 Connect via API keys.
+Live positions, SL/TP, and PnL sync.

 Coming soon: